discordx-ts/discordx/docs/docs/decorators/general/on.md

 # @On - Discord events

-We can declare methods that will be executed whenever a Discord event is triggered.
+You can use this decorator to declare methods that will be executed whenever a Discord event is triggered.

-Our methods must be decorated with the `@On(event: string)` or [@Once(event: string)](/docs/decorators/once) decorator.
+Our methods must be decorated with the `@On(event: string)` or [@Once(event: string)](/docs/decorators/general/once) decorator.

-That's simple, when the event is triggered, the method is called:
+It's that simple, when the event is triggered, the method is called:

 ```typescript
 import { Discord, On, Once } from "discordx";